ramon-bernardo/PluginManager/README.md

 # Plugin Manager

-A lightweight and extensible plugin management library written in [C#](https://dotnet.microsoft.com/languages/csharp).
-Inspired by the [Bukkit](https://bukkit.org/) plugin system, it offers a structured approach to loading, enabling, disabling, and unloading plugins in your apps.
+A lightweight and extensible plugin management library inspired by the [Bukkit](https://bukkit.org/) plugin system, it offers a structured approach to loading, enabling, disabling, and unloading plugins in your apps.

 Beyond managing the plugin lifecycle, the library features a robust event system that allows seamless communication between plugins.
-You can define `custom events`, register `listeners`, and control event execution using `priorities` or by marking events as `cancellable`.
+You can define `custom events`, register `listeners` and control event execution using `priorities`, with the option to mark as `cancellable`.

 ## Usage

 ### Creating a plugin

 To create a plugin, implement the `IPlugin` interface.
-This requires specifying the plugin name, version and implementing the lifecycle methods.
+This requires specifying the plugin name, version and implementing the `OnLoad` and `OnUnload` as optional methods.

 ```csharp
 public class ExamplePlugin : IPlugin